yashu1wwww/Youtube-Auto-Likes-And-Subscribe/README.md

 time.sleep(15)

-#it only vote first line only and for which vote tab is first in community tab
+#it only vote first line only and for which vote tab is starting post in community tab

 👉 YouTube Auto Vote In Community Tab-https://youtu.be/DMHzxN-rZXg